 Our operating results may suffer during the down portion of these cycles.
 For example, the SRAM industry experienced significant declines in the average selling prices of SRAM products during the recent downturn in the semiconductor industry.
 We expect similar declines to occur in the future.
-Downturns in the semiconductor industry could cause our stock price to be volatile, and a prolonged decline in the industry could adversely affect our revenues.
+Downturns in the semiconductor industry could adversely affect our revenues.
 If we are unable to control our expenses adequately in response to reduced net sales, our results of operations would be negatively impacted.
 For example, the industry downturn in 2001 resulted in a \$3.9 million inventory write-off in fiscal 2002.